 We were looking for a hotel in Honolulu last week and found even budget hotels that we didn’t want to stay at had rates starting at nearly $200 per night.
-That before a plethora of taxes and other ancillary fees.
-These are the same hotels that a few years ago were about half that price.
+That before resort and other fees.

-You can even with Hawaii hotel occupancy so strong.
+You can, even with Hawaii hotel occupancy so strong.
 In fact, Oahu ranks as having one of the highest hotel occupancy rates of any island/sun destination worldwide.
 The other Hawaiian islands are close behind.
-In the end, after chasing down virtually every choice, we ended up staying at an Airbnb rental at the Diamond Head Beach Hotel.
+In the end, after chasing down virtually every choice, we ended up staying at a legal Airbnb rental.

 1. Book accommodations early in the trip planning process.

 Buying cheap flights to Hawaii without looking for hotel deals isn’t the best plan.
 It is best to have accommodation costs in mind when buying airfare.
 Do a quick check just to be sure you aren’t going to get caught by suprise.
 We had this experience once when everything in Waikiki was sold out.

 2. Plan travel for the lower cost seasons and days of week.